palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 CVR2_SO_CD
 *********************

-Additional names and committees information included on the second page of a statement of organization creation form filed by a slate-mailer organization or recipient committee.
+Additional names and committee information included on the second page of a statement of organization creation form filed by a slate-mailer organization or recipient committee.